-When we talk about discovering the strongest animal in the world, it’s hard to say definitively which animal wins.
+When we talk about determining the strongest animal in the world, it’s hard to say definitively which animal wins.
 This is because there are so many different kinds of strength that it is nearly impossible to pick a single animal out as the strongest of all.

 Instead of trying to determine a single winner, this list features 10 amazing creatures that all possess their own impressive kind of strength, relative to their size.
-You might be surprised by some of the animals that made this list, but you surely wouldn’t want to get on the bad side of any of them, no matter how small they are!
+Some of the animals that made this list may surprise you, but you surely wouldn’t want to get on the bad side of any of them, no matter how small they are!

-Strongest Mammal: Elephant – Can Carry 7 Tons
+1. Strongest Mammal: Elephant — Can Carry Seven Tons

 When you think of sheer brute strength, you probably think of lions or gorillas.
 However, the reality is that the majestic and typically docile elephant wins the prize for the world’s strongest mammal.

-An Asian elephant has more than 150,000 muscle units in its trunk alone, and this level of power allows it to easily uproot fully grown trees or forcefully spray up to a gallon of water.
-In addition, elephants can carry up to 14,000 pounds, which is 7 tons.
-To put that into perspective, that translates to about 130 adult humans.
+Yet elephants’ intense level of power also allows it to easily uproot fully grown trees or forcefully spray up to a gallon of water.
+In addition, elephants can carry up to 14,000 pounds, which is seven tons.
+To put that into perspective, that weight translates to about 130 adult humans.

 Visit the elephant encyclopedia page to learn more about these strong herbivores.